William E. Dargie: Career

 In 1875, Dargie decided to better his education and entered the new University of California at Berkeley.
 He continued to work as a reporter for the San Francisco Bulletin.
 Dargie's salary from the Bulletin paid his university expenses.
 After his freshman year at the university, Dargie purchased controlling interest in the Oakland Tribune with a loan from A. K. P. (Albion Keith Paris) Harmon.
 On July 24, 1876, Dargie became the manager of the newspaper.

 He envisioned that Oakland and Alameda County would grow in the future and that the Oakland Tribune would be the major newspaper to serve the new populace.
-Using his knowledge from the composing room and editorial department, Dargie made the Tribune a newspaper of credibility.
-He hired an excellent staff and purchased the latest presses and linotype machines.
+Using his knowledge from the composing room and editorial department, Dargie tried to improve the Tribune.
+He hired more staff and purchased new presses and linotype machines.